Genocs/genocs-library-docs/content/en/library/distributed-tracing/index.md

 - Genocs.Core
 - Open Tracing

 Genocs Library does not generate any default spans for your ASP.NET Core applications.
-However, this can be simply achieved by plugging in Open Tracing:
+However, this can be simply achieved by plugging in Open Tracing.

 ## Installation